anonaddy/anonaddy/README.md

 I also wanted to address some issues with other services such as:

 * Proprietary closed source code
-* Adverts, analytics and trackers on the sites
+* Adverts, analytics and trackers used on the sites
 * No option to encrypt emails using a GPG/OpenPGP key
 * No option for multiple recipients